jellesiderius/ddev-magento2-setup/README.md

 Now that everything is set up, you can start the project by running `ddev start`

 ### Configuring Redis for your project
-Simply run `DDEV configure-magento-env`.
+Run `DDEV configure-magento-env`.
 This will automatically setup your `app/etc/env.php` file with Redis configured

 ### Synchronising databases through SSH
 Mage-DB-Sync is compatible with DDEV.
 Install this with documentation given at https://github.com/jellesiderius/mage-db-sync and your environment will be easily synchronized